Stress Echocardiography (Echo)

 Stress echocardiography is also called stress echo.
 It is a test that records pictures of your heart before and after you exercise.
 During activity, your heart has to work harder to send oxygen-rich blood throughout your body.
 This test helps your doctor see whether your heart is working well when you are active.
 Allow at least 1 to 2 hours for the test from the time you arrive to when you can leave.

-When you schedule your test, mention all medications you take.
+When you schedule your test, mention all medicines you take.
 Ask if it’s OK to take them before your test.

 Wear flat, comfortable walking shoes.